Here’s Why You Can’t Pursue Happiness And Be Happy

 So, what did Pinky Patel do for her happiness?

-Well, she started a free class for the small kids in her neighborhood, and spent her evenings laughing and smiling with those tiny souls.
+Well, she started a free class for her neighborhood kids and spent her evenings laughing and smiling with them.

-If you meet her today, she would ask you to take special heed of these words of Eleanor Roosevelt, author of You Learn By Living:
+If you meet her today, she would ask you to take special heed of these words of Eleanor Roosevelt:

 Happiness is not a goal…it’s a by-product of a life well lived.